 So, what can muggles expect in the next chapter of Potter at the park?

-- Potter mania will expand to sister park, the adjacent Universal Studios Florida with a whole new land, The Wizarding World of Harry Potter – Diagon Alley.
-It is scheduled to open in 2014 on the site of the former Amity land that included the now-closed Jaws ride.
+- Potter mania will extend to sister park, the adjacent Universal Studios Florida with a whole new land, The Wizarding World of Harry Potter – Diagon Alley.
+Effectively doubling the size of Harry's theme park home, the area is being being built on the park's former Amity site that included the now-closed Jaws ride.

 - Having two interconnected themed lands spread between two parks is unprecedented -- as well as wildly ambitious and audacious.
 Here's where it gets especially audacious: The two lands will be literally connected via the Hogwarts Express, a train that will transport guests back and forth.
+The journey will be complete with a themed experience that will vary for guests.

-It's likely that the new land will include the King's Cross Station and the mysterious platform 9¾, the secret gate at which Hogwarts students (and soon, presumably, park guests) board the train.
+- The new land will include the King's Cross Station and the mysterious platform 9¾, the secret gate at which Hogwarts students (and soon, presumably, park guests) board the train.
 There is no word about how, exactly, Universal will handle inter-park admissions via the train.
 But one thing is for sure: Many, if not most guests will want to go to both parks every time they visit the resort to get their Potter fix.
 That should significantly boost attendance overall, drive demand for Universal's on-property hotels as well as its CityWalk restaurants and shops, and lead to longer stays.
 It's a brilliant business and marketing strategy.